 Mediterranean countries, in contrast, will have their dependency ratios rise more slowly, either because they have more children or because (particularly in Spain) their largest age cohorts are now only in their forties rather than their fifties.
 Within the EU this is especially true of France, which has had high birth rates by European standards.
 It is, however, even more true of non-EU Mediterranean countries such as Turkey and Tunisia.
 These countries used to have far higher ratios than the EU or Russia, but no longer do today:

 Of course, age dependency ratios are simplistic.
 They treat all people above the age of 65 and below the age of 15 as if they were the same, and all people between 15 and 65 years old as if they were the same.
 Yet if (for example) we were to change the upper limit of working age from 65 to 70, Japan’s dependency ratio would fall substantially as a result, because Japan’s largest age cohort today is 65-70 years old.
+(Many of these Japanese senior citizens are still in the workforce).
 If, on the other hand, we were to change the lower limit of working age from 15 to 20, many middle-income countries’ ratios would rise substantially.

 A primary lesson that can be learned from the analysis of age dependency ratios is that the common “young population good, old population bad” view of countries’ economic prospects is a misleading one.
 In reality countries with young populations tend to remain poor, in part because the youngest countries in the world (in Sub-Saharan Africa) are much younger than the oldest countries in the world are old.
 It will still be a number of decades before aging populations lead Europe or North America to have a higher age dependency ratio than Sub-Saharan Africa.
 And even that assumes that no unexpected shifts in migration or fertility will occur.